 Adult butterflies will feed on nectar from flowers of many native plants, including native frangipani (Hymenosporum flavum), pavetta (Pavetta australiensis), black bean (Castanospermum australe) and lilly pillies (Syzygium species), as well as several exotic flowers, e.g. buddleia, pentas, honeysuckle, bougainvillea, impatiens and hibiscus.
 They prefer white and red blooms to other colours.

 The caterpillars (or larvae) only feed naturally on two species of vines – the lowland Richmond birdwing vine (Pararistolochia praevenosa) and the mountain aristolochia (Pararistolochia laheyana).

-Originally the Richmond birdwing was plentiful in the east coast subtropical areas from Maryborough, south-eastern Qld to Grafton in north-eastern NSW, but its breeding distribution is now restricted to fragmented patches from Kin Kin to the Glasshouse Mountains and west as far as Kenilworth on the Sunshine Coast, and from about Ormeau on the Gold Coast south to Wardell in NSW.
+Originally the Richmond birdwing was plentiful in the east coast subtropical areas from Maryborough, south-eastern Queensland to Grafton in north-eastern New South Wales, but its breeding distribution is now restricted to fragmented patches from Kin Kin to the Glasshouse Mountains and west as far as Kenilworth on the Sunshine Coast, and from about Ormeau on the Gold Coast south to Wardell in NSW.

-It once occurred on the Great Dividing Range near Toowoomba, but has only survived in these more western areas at Mallanganee in northern NSW.
+It once occurred on the Great Dividing Range near Toowoomba, but has only survived in these more western areas at Mallanganee in northern New South Wales.